Frequently Asked Questions

 Q: What sort of career opportunities are available in Linguistics?

-A: Please consult the About Linguistics page on the subject.
+A: Please consult the About Linguistics page.